Rutgers Youth Behavioral Health Initiative

 Youth Behavioral Health Care—for All

 Youth mental health is deteriorating at an alarming rate in New Jersey and nationwide.
-According to the Centers for Disease Control and Prevention, the share of high school students who reported persistent feelings of sadness or hopelessness increased by 40 percent between 2009 to 2019, to more than 1 in 3 students.
+According to the Centers for Disease Control and Prevention data for 2021, more than 4 in 10 students felt persistently sad or hopeless and 29 percent experienced poor mental health.
 Yet, even as the COVID-19 pandemic has accelerated the teen mental health crisis, behavioral health services and facilities have remained scarce.
 While young people wait weeks for care, the missed opportunity for early detection, intervention, and treatment puts their futures at significant risk.

 Meeting an Immense Need